Fourier transforms and iterated function systems: Self-similar iterated function systems in

-Note here it is crucial that $p > 1$ since for $\lambda = \frac{1}{q}$ one would have that $\mu_\lambda$ becomes $\times q$ invariant so it cannot be Rajchman by the same argument as with $\times 3$ invariant measures.
-Moreover, having just the existence of one Galois conjugate outside the unit circle is enough for the polylogarithmic decay, as shown by Bufetov and Solomyak in \cite{BufSol}:
+Note here it is crucial that $p > 1$ since for $\lambda = \frac{1}{q}$ the measure $\mu_\lambda$ becomes $\times q$ invariant, so it cannot be Rajchman by the same argument as with $\times 3$ invariant measures.
+Moreover, having just the existence of one Galois conjugate outside the unit circle is enough for the polylogarithmic decay, as shown by Bufetov and Solomyak in \cite{BufSol} from 2014: